funkelab/blinx/docs/source/index.rst

 ====================

 ``blinx`` is a tool designed to estimate the number of independantly blinking fluorescent light emitters, when only their combined intensity contribuions can be observed.

-Observing this blinking behaviour over time produces a 'trace'
+When measured over time this produces a `trace` the fundamental piece of data on which ``blinx`` operates.

 .. jupyter-execute::
   :hide-code: